-For some reason, I’ve kept seeing again the list of “The Top 5 Regrets of the Dying” poping up recently all the time.
-It’s a list created by Bronnie Ware, based on her best- selling book that was hugely popularized by „The Guardian”.
+For some reason, I’ve kept seeing again the list of “The Top 5 Regrets of the Dying” popping up recently all the time.
+It’s a list created by Bronnie Ware, based on her best- selling book that was hugely popularized by media, especially „The Guardian”.

 These five regrets of people facing death are:

 1. I wish I’d had the courage to live a life true to myself, not the life others expected of me

 2. I wish I hadn’t worked so hard